Aleska07/Real_Estate_Research/README.md

 # Real Estate Research

-This repository contains empirical research and modeling work on real estate markets, completed as part of a senior seminar project.
-I look at the effect of inflation experience on housing ownerhsip in th U.S.
+This repository contains empirical research and modeling work on real estate markets, completed as part of a senior seminar project at the Columbia Economics Department.
+In this research I look at the effect of inflation experience on housing ownerhsip in th U.S.

 ## Contents
 - `Full_regression_v1.ipynb` – Main regression analysis and results - not succesful but big data management methods